 Wastewater incidents, which include wastewater spills, can pose a threat to the environment and the public health.
 Immediate notification and appropriate response are essential factors at minimizing the impact from wastewater incidents.
-Spills which are of 1,000 gallons or greater, or which may threaten the environment or public heath are required to be immediately reported by a utility to the Florida Department of Environmental Protection (FDEP) through a toll-free, 24-hour hotline known as the State Warning Point.
+Spills which are of 1,000 gallons or greater, or which may threaten the environment or public heath are required to be immediately reported by a utility to the Florida Department of Environmental Protection (FDEP) through a toll-free, 24-hour hotline known as the State Watch Office.
 Citizens are also encouraged to report any suspected wastewater incidents to the toll-free number.
 Please note that a utility which experiences a spill less than 1,000 gallons is only required to report such incident to the Department by notifying their appropriate District Office or delegated local program.

-On average, the State Warning Point receives two wastewater incident notifications a day for the entire state.
+On average, the State Watch Office receives two wastewater incident notifications a day for the entire state.
 In many cases, wastewater spills are caused by road construction, storms or other factors beyond the control of the wastewater facility.
 Nearly two-thirds of all spills have a volume of less than 10,000 gallons, far less than the volume of a typical backyard swimming pool.
 In most cases, wastewater spills can be contained and much of the released volume can be recovered for proper treatment.